Best Practices: Display Large Data

 Follow the steps below to decrease the time needed to render a chart's visual elements:

 - Leave the ChartControl.RefreshDataOnRepaint property value as false to prevent a chart from reloading all its data when it is redrawn.

 - Using the ChartControl.CustomDrawSeriesPoint event functionality requires additional resources.
 Place points that should be customized into a separate series to improve performance.

-- Specify the ChartControl.CacheToMemory property to true.
-This prevents a chart from unnecessary redrawing operations.
+- Set the ChartControl.CacheToMemory property to true.
+This prevents a chart from executing unnecessary redraw operations.

-- The most suitable series view to represent a large amount of data is the SwiftPlotSeriesView.
+- The best series view to represent a large amount of data is the SwiftPlotSeriesView.
 The Swift Plot lacks some elements and features available for other view types.
 These limitations allow this view to achieve the best possible performance.
-Refer to the Swift Plot Series View for more information.
+Refer to the following help topic for more information: Swift Plot Series View.

 - Use a single color to paint series points instead of applying the SeriesViewColorEachSupportBase.ColorEach property.

 - Also note that each additional chart element (for example, a series point label) requires extra rendering time.
-This also applies to visual effects, for instance, chart elements' Shadow.
+This also applies to visual effects such as chart elements' Shadow.

 Customize the following parameters to optimize the Bar Series Views: